auth0/auth0-deploy-cli/README.md

 This tool can be destructive to your Auth0 tenant.
 Please ensure you have read the documentation and tested the tool on a development tenant before using in production.

 # UPGRADING FROM v1 to v2
-The `auth0-deploy-cli` was completly rewritten from version 1 to version 2 which means it is not backwards compatible.
+The `auth0-deploy-cli` was completely rewritten from version 1 to version 2 which means it is not backwards compatible.
 Please consider the following when upgrading:

 - The directory structure and format has changed to allow for additional object types.
 - The command line parameters have changed to allow for additional options such as export.